awsdocs/amazon-ses-developer-guide/doc-source/smtp-credentials.md

   }
   ```

-  For more information about using Amazon SES with IAM, see [Controlling Access to Amazon SES](control-user-access.md)\.
+  For more information about using Amazon SES with IAM, see [Controlling access to Amazon SES](control-user-access.md)\.

 **Note**
 Although you can generate Amazon SES SMTP credentials for any IAM user, we recommend that you create a separate IAM user when you generate your SMTP credentials\.
 For information about why it is good practice to create users for specific purposes, go to [IAM Best Practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/IAMBestPractices.html)\.